davidmohamedfr/AdventofCode-2024/README.md

 This repo is my implementation of solving [Advent of Code 2024](https://adventofcode.com/)

-I may try to do it in PHP (which is my main programation language) and Python (that I'm learning on the side)
+I may try to do it in PHP (which is my main programation language) and Python (that I'm learning on the side using AI)

 It might not be updated every day but it should be done by December 24